Optimizing your construction labor rates

 Calculating your base construction labor rate is an important first step in understanding your costs.

-It may make sense to run this calculation on a per-crew basis if your crews differ substantially in terms of what you pay each worker.
+Running this calculation per crew may make sense if your crews differ substantially in what you pay each worker.
 The end result would be each crew having its own base rate.

 Otherwise, if crews are fairly standardized across your company, you can run this calculation using averages.